Skip to main content

 Use parameter suggestions to help users enter a correct value.
 For instance, when entering a product name, it might make sense to dynamically query a database for values starting with the already entered text, and suggest to auto-complete the value.

-The following example helps user enter a country name by dynamically retrieving a list of names from a web service:
+The following example helps the user enter a country name by dynamically retrieving a list of names from a web service:

 grok.functions.register({